-Non-Members

-Transaction Author
+Transaction Authors (Members and Non-Members)

 Any entity (member or non-member) that is the submitter of a write transaction in support of using the ledger for decentralized identity interactions.

 Interacts with a Transaction Endorser for the processing of write requests.